devplayer0/fyp/report.md

 _Inputs:_

 The input value is a string, which is parsed as a Python script.
+All of the modules included for `!expr` values are also included here.
 Use of the YAML literal block indicator is recommended [@yaml_multiline].

 _Outputs:_